algolia/instantsearch/docgen/src/guide/Styling_widgets.md

 The different class names used by every widgets are described on their respective documentation page.
 You can also inspect the underlying DOM and style accordingly.

+## Styling icons

-You can also style the icons in for example the `SearchBox`, but since those are svg elements, you'll use css like this:
+You can style icons colors too, for example the `SearchBox` ones:

 ```css
 .ais-SearchBox__reset svg,